arjunrkaushik/EmotionDetector/README.md

 * A pre-trained file is available in case you are unable to train - **Emotion_little_vgg.h5**

 **Step 2 -**
-* Set the right path for face_classifier and classifier
+* Set the right path for face_classifier and classifier in image_detector.py
 * Run the image_detector.py file in command prompt as **python image_detector.py**

 Voila, your Emotion Detector is up and running.